MARC FY2024 is here and bigger than ever!

 - Economy of Words: say it clearly and concisely

-- Watch adjectives: statements must be proven with data
+- Watch you usage of adjectives and adverbs: statements must be proven with data

 - Have someone unfamiliar with brownfields read your grant